 Instead of getting frustrated over navigating what your benefits should be and how to get them, be informed.
 Our guide is based on experience.
 Yes, we've been there and done that.

 You may have heard of transitional Tricare coverage, known as Transitional Assistance Management Program (TAMP).
-That program gives your family 180 days of Tricare Prime or Standard coverage after your spouse leaves active duty.
+That program gives your family 180 days of Tricare Prime or Select coverage after your spouse leaves active duty.
 Service members and their families qualify for it in a variety of ways, such as if they leave the military as the result of a forced separation or a medical board.

 Usually, service members who simply get out of active duty at the end of their contract don't qualify for TAMP.
 But if you're moving directly from active duty into the National Guard or Reserve with no break in service, you do.
 To make that work, your service member must leave active duty on July 31, for example, and officially join the Guard or Reserve on Aug.
 1. In other words, there cannot be a gap between active duty and Guard or Reserve service.

 It is possible that your spouse may not sign in to his or her new Guard or Reserve unit until several days after the first of the month.
 In that case, his or her new unit can backdate the paperwork to reflect that your spouse entered the day after leaving active duty so that you can take advantage of the TAMP benefit.

 If you do not qualify for TAMP, you can purchase Tricare through the Tricare Reserve Select program, which is a lot like Tricare Select.
 That coverage kicks in on the first of the month after you join.
 That means if you join the Reserves or Guard during July, Tricare Reserve Select can start Aug.
 1. If you join on Aug.
 1, however, it cannot start until Sept.
 1.